I am in love with being back in the South.

 All this and more is the universe giving me.

 I must take Mercy for a walk now and then we are getting in bed and I am going to meditate with Jon Kabat-Zinn.
 Mercy does not need to meditate with anybody.
 She is always meditating.
 She is always living in the moment.
 The moment so fresh, so fat, so you snooze, you lose.

 So I will leave you on this February day with a list of injunctions only one of which the Ya-Yas obey.
 It was the entry for my birthday (which I spent driving from Nashville to Little Rock and having a grilled cheese at the Loretta Lynn Country Kitchen.)

 Here you go.

-“She must not swing her arms as though they were dangling ropes; she must not switch herself this way and that; she must not shout; and she must not, while wearing her bridal veil, smoke a cigarette.”--Emily Post
+“She must not swing her arms as though they were dangling ropes; she must not switch herself this way and that; she must not shout; and she must not, while wearing her bridal veil, smoke a cigarette.” –Emily Post

-Come see me in Little Rock.
+Hope you got a chance to see me in Little Rock.
 And keep an eye for what’s up next.